 - Assistant Professor of Law, General Faculty

-Shin previously served at William & Mary Law School as a clinical assistant professor and director of the PELE Special Education Advocacy Clinic.
+Shin was previously a clinical assistant professor at William & Mary Law School, where she directed the PELE Special Education Advocacy Clinic.
 Under her supervision, law students provide free legal representation to children with disabilities and their families.
 Before joining William & Mary, Shin was an attorney with the JustChildren Program of the Legal Aid Justice Center, where she provided legal representation to children and families in the areas of special education, school discipline, juvenile justice and immigration.
 During that time, she supervised law students in the Child Advocacy Clinic at the University of Virginia School of Law.

 - J.D.University of Virginia School of Law2010